The LEGO Movie 2: The Second Part

 Please enter your email address and we will email you a new password.

 An affecting character study for mature viewers.

 McInnes and Hendrickx spark off each other beautifully as lost souls who slowly form a bond.

 A solid adult drama which holds quite a bit of depth for a 90 min production.

 Anchored by two outstanding performances, Unfinished Sky is an engaging and intriguing drama.

 Peter Duncan's remake of Dutch hit The Polish Bride is a small film with a big story to tell.

-Between a 6/10 and 7/10, there are a couple of credibility gaps with the film's thriller resolution which prove mildly distracting but it's the delicate love story that lingers.
+There are a couple of credibility gaps with the film's thriller resolution which prove mildly distracting but it's the delicate love story that lingers.